0% balance transfer & purchase cards

 24.9% rep APR after

 Longest 0% for spending & decent 0% for transfers, but an 'up to'.
-If accepted for this card's headline rates you'll get the market's longest 0% spending deal at 25mths, plus a strong 18mths at 0% on transfers.
-However, as it's an 'up to', some accepted customers will get its shorter backup rates, so another card could be safer.
+This is the market's longest 0% spending deal at 26mths, plus a decent 18mths at 0% on transfers.
+But some will shorter backup deals.
+TSB's eligibility tool will tell you the 0% periods you'll get before you apply.
+If it's not the headline deal, use our eligibility calc to find another card.

 Backup rates